oguzcanbudumlu/g/notes/radical-candor/README.md

 ### Excellent Performance/Gradual Growth Trajectory

+- Part of building a cohesive team is to create a culture that recognizes and rewards the rock stars.

 #### Recognize, reward, but don't promote

 - Best way to manage rock stars, the people whom you can count on to deliver great results year after year?
 You need to recognize them to keep them happy.
 For too many bosses, "recognition" means "promotion".
 This is a mistake.
 Promotion often puts these people in roles they are not as well-suited for or don't want.
 The key is to recognize their contribution in other ways.
 It may be a bonus or a raise.